thecodemonkey/undressor/README.md

 <br/><br/>

-> What is the benefit of all the unlimited communication and free speech if everyone is just talking crap and believe in it??
+> What is the benefit of all the unlimited communication and free speech if everyone is just talking crap and believe in it?
 > We need mechanisms to drive Twitter and other social networks back to where they started.
 To bring people together instead of dividing them!

 <br/><br/><br/>